heimann/contacts/README.md

 # Contacts
-Contacts lets humans create contact cards, so that they can talk to other humans without being confused.
+☎️Contacts lets humans create contact cards, so that they can talk to other humans without being confused.

 ![Phone Gif](https://media.giphy.com/media/yPhqlJccIOaru/giphy.gif)